Alepochori, Evros: More recent history of the village

 Since the 18th century the urban Greek element has been booming economically and spiritually, which can be strongly found in the life of the society and in ecclesiastical architecture and art.
 In 1893 the school of the village operated for the first time.
 Later the village was conquered by the Bulgarians.

 On 18 March 1914, 15 captives from Belopolyane were slaughtered by the Turks in the village of Alepochori.
 They took the captives from Akalan (now Belopolyane) to a ravine near the village of Alepochori, where the barbarians' work began.
 They were slaughtered one by one just like in the slaughterhouse.
 In front of others.
 Moments of terror, full of sadness and barbarism.
 Blood flowed from the hands of the executors, the people continued to be slaughtered even then, as if by a miracle, they shouted loudly to the living "leave!".
 Just when the 16th was about to be slaughtered, then everyone was scattered in the forest.

 In 1920, after the liberation of Thrace, it began to take its modern form.
 For example, in mid-June 1920, 5–6 Bulgarians and 17 komitatzids attempted to attack the village, from which they stole 64 sheep and goats, 7 cows, 5 oxen and a donkey, while at the same time they brutally abused some residents of the village.
 In 1922, after the Asia Minor catastrophe, many refugee families came (168 people or 22 families).
 They built their houses and were given lands for cultivation, from the area.
 Today, there are only a few refugees in the village.
 Most have left for Thessaloniki and Athens.
 The Italian and German occupation left its mark on the village.

 Several young men from the village fought in the mountains of Albania in the 1940 war as they did in the Asia Minor catastrophe.
 A resident of the village, 13 years old at the time, vividly described the day of 28 October 1940: "That day the village was buzzing.
 The doors and windows were opening and closing banging.
 People were running in the streets, in the fields, in the pastures, the bell was ringing to alert the villagers about the bad news of the war.
 There was a general mobilization.
 They took the classes, recruited horses, cows, sheep, goats for the army, for the front."

+The old school of Alepochori in Evros was built in 1951, funded by a royal fundraising drive initiated by King Paul of Greece.
+The six-classroom school was abandoned in the late 20th century.
+In 2009, the building was repurposed to house the Women’s Cultural and Educational Association of Alepochori, which relocated there from its former premises.

 The main occupations of the inhabitants around 1940 were agriculture and animal husbandry, with wheat, barley, corn and sesame as the main crops.
 Today, the same crops continue and canary and bean cultivation was added in 1952.